kennytilton/flutter-mx-starter/doc/counter-app.md

 Now that we have a "Hello, world." running, we are ready to build a small app from scratch.
 The classic Flutter starter app is a simple "counter" app, which:
 * displays a counter starting at zero;
 * offers a button we can use to increment the counter; and
-* has a bit of nice layout and labelling.
+* has a bit of layout and labelling.

 In the Flutter world, IDEs such as VSCode and IntelliJ generate this app automatically on demand.
 We will build ours in `f/mx` from scratch.
 But first, let us look at the Dart version we will replicate, greatly abbreviated:
 ```dart